sleeptoken/zettelkasten/Remote Thought/Building Android POC app.md

 - `.apk` - this is a file that contains all the other files necessary to install and run our app
 - when publishing on play store we upload a `.aad(Android App Bundle)` these bundles are like `.apks`, but contain a lot more information. this allows the play store to generate optimized `.apks` for users.
 > look at android manifest files first cause that tells us about the exposed attack surface

+### Debugging

+- select the line number in android studio to set up a breakpoint and then  run the app in debug mode
+- hit the breakpoint then walkthrough the app execution line by line
+- we can modify variables by right clicking and selecting `set value`